sd1106/The-Self-Playing-Ukulele/README.md

 ## Software Components:

-The Arduino firmware: ukulele_riptide.ino
+#### The Arduino firmware: ukulele_riptide.ino
 The main firmware runs on the ESP32-S3 and handles all real-time motor control.
 Key behaviours:

-- strumAll() — fires all four strum servos.
+- strumAll(): fires all four strum servos.
 Uses a global strumState boolean to alternate direction every call, so the servo always moves to the opposite of its current position
-- pressG/C/E/A — each press servo goes to 60°–90° to fret, then returns to 0° after the chord is strummed
+- pressG/C/E/A: each press servo goes to 60°–90° to fret, then returns to 0° after the chord is strummed
-- Chord functions (Aminor(), G(), C()) — move the correct stepper carriages to position, set press angles, then call strummingRhythm()
+- Chord functions (Aminor(), G(), C()):  move the correct stepper carriages to position, set press angles, then call strummingRhythm()
-- strummingRhythm() — plays the Riptide strumming pattern (down down, down-up-down with timed delays) riptide() — sequences the three chords of Riptide (Am → G → C) and loops
+- strummingRhythm(): plays the Riptide strumming pattern (down down, down-up-down with timed delays) riptide(): sequences the three chords of Riptide (Am → G → C) and loops

+#### Serial-Driven Instrument Controller (ukulele_controller.ino)
+The production firmware is used in conjunction with the Python pipeline.
+Instead of a hardcoded song, it listens for serial commands and executes them in real time, giving the host PC full control over every actuator.

+- Fret positioning: a lookup table maps each fret (0–12) to an absolute half-step count using equal-temperament geometry, so fret spacing compresses naturally toward the body.
+Coils are de-energised after each move to prevent the ULN2003 boards from overheating
+- Strum alternation: each string tracks its own toggle, so consecutive strums always go in opposite directions
+- CAL / DUMP commands: jog a carriage to any position and redefine zero without re-uploading firmware (CAL), or print a full live state table for debugging (DUMP)
+- Boots by homing all carriages and parking all servos, then sends READY — the Python host waits for this before sending any commands

-Python Pipeline: ukulele_player.py
+#### Python Pipeline: ukulele_player.py
 Sits on the host PC and handles the sheet music side:

 1. Opens a PDF and rasterises it to a 300 DPI PNG